yalesites-org/yalesites-project/README.md

 - `local:review-with-cl-branch` Will ask which branch of the component library you want to review.
 Useful when you need to review a CL PR that doesn't have associated Atomic changes.
 - `local:review-with-atomic-and-cl-branch` Runs each of the scripts above, in order, so that you can review changes that span both the Atomic and CL repos.

+_Note: For the last three `local:` scripts, you'll still need to run the `build` script to import config etc. for Drupal.
+They just get the Atomic and Component Library setup._

 ### Database

 - `db:get` Download the latest backup from Pantheon's dev instance.